How To Safely Switch from a Rear-Foot Strike to a Mid-foot or Forefoot Strike

 In contrast, a mid/forefoot strike pattern - although reducing total peak force - changes the load and stress on these three areas as it flips the heel-strike mechanics.
 The foot is now making contact with the ground at a more distal point and the heel subsequently drops to the ground.
 You can see the difference in this picture here:

-The mid/forefoot strike results in:
+The mid-foot and forefoot strike results in:

 1) The distal foot joints, accustomed to reduced force, taking on more force as they become the initial contact point with the ground.